-Ranked as one of most innovative countries in the world, Japan is the world’s largest electronic goods producer and the 3rd largest automobile manufacturing country.
-It generally has a surplus in annual trade and international investment.
+Ranked as one of most innovative countries in the world, Japan is the world’s largest electronic goods producer and the 3rd largest automobile manufacturer.
+The country generally has a surplus in annual trade and international investment.
 The workforce in the country is highly qualified and skilled that prove to be instrumental in organizational growth.

 Currency: Japanese Yen